 How do I get started?

 The starting point for any treatment is having an initial consultation.
 Whilst it is completely natural to feel nervous discussing the topic of erectile dysfunction, our doctors are highly trained and well-experienced so you can trust that your physician will handle your consultation professionally, sensitively and with discretion.
 You will be able to discuss your own experiences and circumstances with your doctor, and they can answer any questions you may have.
 There’s also no need to consult with your regular GP before booking your initial consultation at CALIBRE.
+But if you prefer to do so, here are questions you can ask your healthcare provider about ED.

 Remember the statistic that up to 50% of men between the ages of 45–60 report problems with erectile function?
 Don’t suffer in silence anymore from erectile dysfunction.
 The PRP Procedure is a non-surgical treatment where you can be confidently enjoying a healthy erection again.
 Contact us today to arrange your initial consultation.